DataSystemsLab/hippo-postgresql/README.md

 ```
 For example, you can change "ignore: hippo_random" to "test: hippo_random".
 This will execute a random Hippo index test and the test may fail due to unpredicted results.
 The failure is normal.

+#Hippo Video Demonstration
+Want to have a try?
+Do not hesitate!

+Watch this video and learn how to get started: [Hippo Video Demonstration](http://www.public.asu.edu/~jiayu2/video/hippodemovideo.html) (You can watch it without a headset)

 # Contact